 Nowadays, most small businesses that purchase commercial property policies choose "all-risk" policies.
 These policies cover loss or damage caused by any peril that is not specifically excluded.
 In most parts of the United States, sinkhole collapse is not an excluded peril.

 While they may not exclude sinkhole collapse, many property policies do contain a general collapse exclusion.
-This exclusion applies to property that abruptly falls down or caves in, loses its structural integrity, or cracks, bulges or sags.
-However, the collapse exclusion in many policies contains an exception.
+This exclusion applies to property that abruptly falls down or caves in, loses its structural integrity, or cracks, bulges, or sags.
+The collapse exclusion in many policies contains an exception.
 This exception gives back coverage for the collapse of property that is caused by any of the specified causes of loss.
 Sinkhole collapse is typically included as a specified cause of loss.
-Thus, collapse of covered property caused by a sinkhole collapse is generally covered.
+Thus, the collapse of covered property caused by a sinkhole collapse is generally covered.

 If you live in an area that is highly prone to sinkholes, your property policy may contain a sinkhole exclusion.
 Some states (including Florida) require insurance companies to offer sinkhole coverage to policyholders for an additional premium.
 Unfortunately, this coverage can be very expensive.